diff --git a/en/support.sgml b/en/support.sgml

 under control.
 Every change (with accompanying log message explaining

-its purpose) from FreeBSD 2.0 to the present is stored here, and can be
+its purpose) from FreeBSD 2.0 to the present is stored here.
+It can be

-easily viewed from here (click on the link).
+easily viewed from the web interface mentioned below.
 To obtain a complete copy

 of the FreeBSD CVS repository or any of the development branches inside